This article contains affiliate links, read my disclaimer here.

 Knotting Hill Estate

-Lenton Brae Wines (dogs permitted in picnic area)
+Lenton Brae Wines (dogs permitted in the picnic area)

 Olio Bello Cafe